People Share Their Most Awkward Old Photos And It's Pure Gold

 "Punks Not Dead.
 Junior Year 2001"

 Social observations indicate that sharing awkward photos on social media can help normalize imperfection.
-A relationship expert notes that this trend encourages authenticity among users, creating a more supportive online environment.
+This trend encourages authenticity among users, creating a more supportive online environment.
 By laughing at our younger selves, we create a sense of community.

 This shared experience can alleviate loneliness and foster a sense of belonging, showing that we all have our cringe-worthy moments.